-Importers expect that the exporters will obtain all necessary export permits and licenses and arrange for logistics to the U.S. shipping port.
+Ecuadorian importers expect that their exporting counterparts will obtain all necessary export permits and licenses and arrange for logistics to the U.S. shipping port.
 Imports in Ecuador are handled at the individual level or by a company.
 An import customs declaration (import permit - DAI) is required.
-Certain imports require Ministries of Agriculture or Public Health import authorization.
+Certain imports require Ministry of Agriculture or Ministry of Public Health import authorization.

-Ecuador's Customs Authority requires that food and agricultural product imports to be filed with a DAI form.
+Ecuador's Customs Authority requires that food and agricultural product imports are filed with an import customs declaration form.
 Documentation requirements include:

-- Requisition Note (mandatory). - Authorizations or Licenses (if needed): If the type of good demands, it is necessary to obtain authorizations in a Ministry or other public entity depending on the case (see Section VI, Other Regulations and Requirements). - Insurance Certificate (if needed). - Import Verification Request (if needed): Only for goods whose FOB value exceeds \$2,000.
-The request has to be filled and then delivered to the verification company along with the requisition note. - Certificate of Inspection (Certificado de Inspección): This certificate is issued by the verification company after having previously issued the SVI, and only in goods exceeding FOB value of \$2,000.
-If a good enters Ecuador without the certificate of inspection, it cannot be released. - Certificate-of-Origin (if needed). - Shipment Manifest (mandatory). - Bill of Lading (mandatory). - Commercial Invoice (Factura Comercial) (mandatory). - Customs Declaration-of-Value (DAV) (mandatory): the DAV is a sworn declaration that the consigned value is the real one. - In the case of products that require an import permit these also need to be presented with all the specific requirements requested for the product. - An ARCSA food sanitary registry for processed food products or a health certificate for animals, plants or their by-products that meets AGROCALIDAD's import requirements.
+- Requisition Note (mandatory). - Authorizations or Licenses (if needed): If the type of good requires it, it is necessary to obtain authorizations in a Ministry or other public entity (see Section VI, Other Regulations and Requirements). - Insurance Certificate (if needed). - Import Verification Request (if needed): Based on risk.
+The request has to be completed and then delivered to the verification company along with the requisition note. - Certificate of Inspection (Certificado de Inspección): This certificate is issued by the verification company, and only in goods exceeding FOB value of \$2,000.
+If a good enters Ecuador without the certificate of inspection, it cannot be released. - Certificate-of-Origin (if needed). - Shipment Manifest (mandatory). - Bill of Lading (mandatory). - Commercial Invoice (Factura Comercial) (mandatory). - Customs Declaration-of-Value (DAV) (mandatory): the DAV is a sworn declaration that the consigned value is real.
+It is completed by the importer in the ECUPASS system. - Products requiring an import permit need be accompanied by all the specific requirements requested for the product. - An ARCSA food sanitary notification for processed food products or a health certificate for animals, plants, or animal or plant by-products that meets AGROCALIDAD's import requirements.

-Once the customs agent transmits the DAI, Customs assigns an inspection control channel.
-Control channel inspections range from simple documentation review to the physical inspection of products.
-Any discrepancies between the DAI and shipment will lead to delays and possible shipment confiscation.
+Once the customs agent transmits the import customs declaration, Customs assigns an inspection control channel.
+Control channel inspections range from a simple documentation review to the physical inspection of products.
+Any discrepancies between the import customs declaration and the shipment will lead to delays and possible shipment confiscation.
 Customs does permit the re-export of products.
-FAS Quito cautions exporters not to send samples or extra promotional items not included on the DAI.
+FAS Quito cautions exporters not to send samples or extra promotional items that are not included on the import customs declaration.
 Import documents do not need to be translated into Spanish.